tanzima-sultana/AWS_EC2_Spark_Matrix_Multiplication/README.md

 # AWS EC2 Spark Matrix Multiplication

-This project implements large-scale matrix multiplication using PySpark and deployed on an AWS EC2 cluster (1 master, 2 workers).
+This project performs matrix multiplication using PySpark on a standalone Spark cluster running on AWS EC2 (1 master, 2 workers).
-The system reads matrix blocks from S3, performs distributed computation using Spark RDD operations, and writes the output back to storage.
+Matrices are stored in Amazon S3, processed using Spark RDD operations, and results are written back to S3.

+The main goals of this work are to:

+- run a complete end-to-end distributed workload on EC2
+- automate cluster setup, environment configuration, and deployment
-It demonstrates scalable computation, cluster automation, and performance benchmarking across large matrix sizes up to 10,000 × 10,000.
+- benchmark matrix sizes up to 10,000 × 10,000
-The goal is to evaluate how cluster size, executor cores, and partition configuration affect performance for different matrix sizes.
+- measure how executor cores, cluster size, and partitioning affect runtime

+The repository includes a GitHub CI pipeline and automation scripts for cluster setup and running the Spark job.

 ---